logandsg/logandsg/README.md

 - 🔭 I’m currently looking for a job as junior web developer full stack
 - I speak two languages properly english and spanish witch I´m native Holaaa :wave::grin: but I was learning German, Russian, Portuguese and Lithuanian.

-My pasion about tech is from my childhood, I was curious about how the things work inside and I started to open broken stuff and fixed it, that help me to understand much better how everything works and give the oppotunities to improve several skills:
+My pasion about tech is from my childhood, I was curious about how the things work inside and I started to open broken stuff and fixed it, that help me to understand better how everything works and give the oppotunities to improve several skills:
     -  pathience
     -  endurance
     -  passion